 Attach a note to your paper return identifying the type of pension you received and the country it came from.
-In some cases, amounts you receive may not considered pension income, and you may have to report it at a different place on your return.
+In some cases, amounts you receive may not be considered pension income and you may have to report it at a different place on your return.

 If you paid foreign taxes on your pension, you may be able to claim a foreign tax credit when you calculate your federal and provincial or territorial taxes (see line 405).
 Do not subtract the taxes from your income when you report it.

 Two common types of foreign pension are:

 Questions and answers

 In 2010, my aunt received a pension from Italy for my late uncle who worked in the Italian armed forces.
 How does she report the income?
 My aunt's income included the pension of $30,000 and interest income of $15,000.

 Report on line 115 your gross foreign pension income in Canadian dollars.

 - General income tax and benefit package - Guide, return and schedules